u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/social_marketing/essentials/social_essentials.rst

 When all the modifications have been made, and the post is completed, either click :guilabel:`Save` to save the post as a *Draft*.
-Or, if the post is ready to be published immediately, click :guilabel:`Post`, and Odoo automatically publishes the post on the pre-determined social media accounts.
+Or, if the post is ready to be published immediately, click :guilabel:`Post`, and Thrive Bureau ERP automatically publishes the post on the pre-determined social media accounts.

 There is also the option to :guilabel:`Test Notification`, if a :guilabel:`Push Notification` was